Solvosoft/async_notifications/README.rst

         ...
     ]
     update_template_context("yourcode",  'your email subject', context )

+This automátically create a Email template if not found.

 Context is list of tuples with the fields available in the template context, this context is add in the same file that have `send_email_from_template`